Organising a funeral can seem overwhelming.

 What should I include in a eulogy?

 The Eulogy is a very special funeral tradition that enables us to remember, respect and rejoice in the life of our loved one.
-The Eulogy is often the heart of the funeral, it makes people laugh, it makes people cry.
+The Eulogy is often the heart of the farewell, it makes people laugh, it makes people cry.
 It is where we pay tribute to our loved one, remembering their unique personality, their achievements, their greatest loves.

 A eulogy might start with the speaker sharing a favourite memory of their time with your loved one and will then go on to weave a story of your loved one’s life.
 Many people choose a close family member or friend to write the eulogy, while others have us help them prepare it so a celebrant can do the delivery.
 This is a personal decision for your family and we are happy to help guide you based on your wishes.